tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print(rainbow)
 {% endhighlight %}

-Our rainbow is currently missing a few colours, and the sequence is incorrect, but this will be amended as we progress.
+The rainbow is currently missing a few colours, and the sequence is incorrect, but this will be amended as we progress.
 Run the code and observe the Console output:

 <figure>
   <img src="{{ site.url }}/img/pitl05/lists-new-list.png" class="fullwidth" />
 </figure>

 Printing the `rainbow` variable displays all three values (along with square brackets and commas).
 In many instances, though, it's an individual element that you wish to retrieve.
-To display a given value, specify it's position in square brackets.
+To display a given value, specify its position (*index*) in square brackets.
 Begin by printing the first element.
 Note, however, that Python list indices begin at zero:

 {% highlight py %}
 ...